How Can I Engage?

 - Fill out the Community Engagement Honor Notation Worksheet.

-- Contact email@example.com and we will verify and share your hours logged in our system.
+- Contact email@example.com and we will verify and share the hours you have logged in our system.
 See the blue box at the top left of this page to log Community Engagement hours.

 - Print and attach your Worksheet and official log of hours once you receive them from the Community Engagement Office.

-- Contact firstname.lastname@example.org to obtain a signature on your Worksheet.
+- Contact firstname.lastname@example.org to obtain a signature from the Director of Community Engaged Learning on your Worksheet.

 - Take the Worksheet and attached log to the Registrar for processing.